 "The Whole Health approach equips people to take charge of their health.
 But this requires a change in how we think about health care—where clinical care is only one piece of the system, and not necessarily the centerpiece.
 This change of thinking is the transformation we're making across VA."

-Ben Kligler, MD, MPH, Executive Director for the Office of Patient Centered Care and Cultural Transformation, Veterans Health Administration
+Ben Kligler, MD, MPH, Former Executive Director for the Office of Patient Centered Care and Cultural Transformation, Veterans Health Administration

 Time to start your Whole Health Library journey today!